Policies & Procedures

-At Algester, we have a number of policies.
-Some are unique to our school and others comply with the Education Act which outlines policies for all Queensland Schools.
+At Algester State School, we have a number of policies and procedures.
+Some are unique to our school and others are part of general policy for all State Schools from Education Queensland.

 When parents enrol their children, they are required to sign agreements to a number of policies including an Enrolment Agreement.